 Windows are one of the main weak points of thermal insulation in buildings.
 The Arkema group has developed innovative solutions which contribute to the manufacturing of high performance, double-glazed windows.

-- Optimizing the quality of PVC window profiles: Durastrengh® and Clearstrengh® additives respectively provide PVC profiles with impact resistance and UV resistance.
+Optimizing the quality of PVC window profiles: Durastrength® and Clearstrength® additives respectively provide PVC profiles with impact resistance and UV resistance.
 These additives extend the quality of the frame structures.
 Plastistrength®, an acrylic process aid, enhances even the most rigid PVC formulation, which is used for the extrusion of the profiles.

-Finally, Ceca, another Arkema group subsidiary, has developed a surfactant-based additive for asphalt mixes which is composed of 50% renewable raw materials.
+Finally, Arkema has developed a surfactant-based additive for asphalt mixes which is composed of 50% renewable raw materials (Cecabase® RT BIO 10).
 Small quantities are added to the bitumen/aggregate mix, thereby reducing the application temperature of the asphalt by about 50°C. Consequently, the amount of energy required to heat and spread the asphalt is reduced by 20 to 50% and dust emission by 90%.
 The result is that the impact on the environment is lessened and working conditions improved.